-Prerequisites: Calculus AB or teacher approval Fees: AP Test Fee Credit: 1.0 Honors Math
+Prerequisites Fees Credit AP Calculus AB or teacher approval AP Exam Fee, if applicable 1.0 Honors Math

 AP Calculus BC is roughly equivalent to both first and second semester college calculus courses and extends the content learned in AB to different types of equations and introduces the topic of sequences and series.
 This course covers topics in differential and integral calculus, including concepts and skills of limits, derivatives, definite integrals, the Fundamental Theorem of Calculus, and series.
 You will learn how to approach calculus concepts and problems when they are represented graphically, numerically, analytically, and verbally, and to make connections amongst these representations.
 This course is designed to address the requirements of the College Board AP Calculus BC Course.
 Students will receive 1.0 Honors Math credit upon completion of this two-semester course (0.5 credit each semester).